Gambia Flag Home Page National Emblem

 Introduction:

-Some Gambians sometimes turn to less than honest means to take advantage of toubabs using various devious tricks.
-Be on the look out for those attempting to usurp your money by pleading a false case.
+Some people in Gambia turn to less than honest means to take advantage of toubabs using various devious tricks.
+Be on the look out for those attempting to part you from your money by pleading a false case.

-Here are three examples, commonly used scams among Gambian con artists.
+Below are three examples of commonly used scams among Gambian con artists.
 Note that these cases are presented very straightforwardly, which are by all means not the case on the street.
-Plots are often not uncovered until the very moment you are asked for money—do not be guilted into giving them any, no matter how thick they lay it on.
+Plots are often not uncovered until the very moment you are asked for money—do not feel guilty into giving them any, no matter how thick they lay it on.
 No matter how far fetched getting scammed may seem, it will probably happen to you if you are staying for a long time in the country.
-“Do you remember me?,” and one got the “rice for the family.”
+"Sign my guestbook", "Do you remember me?," and one got the "rice for the family."
 These three common scams are explained below:

 Conmen:

-Be careful about those who wish to sell your land that is not theirs.
-This is a common confidence trick where the 'seller' shows you a (doctored) photocopy of his title to the land and attempts to sell it to you.
+Be careful about those who wish to 'sell' you land that is not theirs.
+This is a common confidence trick where the 'seller' shows you a (doctored) photocopy of 'his title' to the land and attempts to 'sell' it to you.
 You later find out he does not even own the property.

 Common Tourist Scams:

-There are numerous scams and tricks perpetrated on the unwary tourist.
+There are numerous scams and tricks perpetrated on the unwary tourists to Gambia.
 There are too many to list here but here are some of the more common hard-luck sop stories:

-"My father (or mother) has just been admitted to hospital & he / she needs urgent treatment".
+"My father (or mother) has just been admitted to Banjul hospital or a clinic & he / she needs urgent treatment".

 "I am unable to pay my younger brother's outstanding school fees & as a result he is currently out of school".